databricks-industry-solutions/security-analysis-tool/docs/setup.md

  3. Databricks SQL Warehouse
     * Goto SQL (pane) -> SQL Warehouse -> and pick the SQL Warehouse for your dashboard and note down the ID as shown below
-    * This Warehouse needs to be in running state when you run steps in the Setup section.
+    * This Warehouse needs to be in a running state when you run steps in the Setup section.

         <img src="./images/dbsqlwarehouse_id.png" width="50%" height="50%">